yyccbb/tp/docs/UserGuide.md

 :bulb: **Notes:**<br>

 * The type of the tag(s) to be updated/created are specified through their tag status<br>
-* If a tag is to be marked with the status `cg`, `cb`, `ig` or `ib`, it would be identified as an assignment tag and displayed together with other assignmetn tags in the UI.
+* If a tag is to be marked with the status `cg`, `cb`, `ig` or `ib`, it would be identified as an assignment tag and displayed together with other assignment tags in the UI.
 Similarly for attendance and tutorial tags.<br>
 * If a specific person(s) already has a tag with the same tag name as the tag that is to be marked, but his existing tag has a different tag type as the type identified by new status from the mark command, his original tag would then be replaced by the tag with new type and status but the same tag name.

 </div>